Read below for some commonly asked questions. If you have a question that we haven’t addressed here, please don’t hesitate to drop us a line!

 I am pregnant.
 Can I join classes in the studio?

 Our classes in the studio are not designed for pregnant women.
 If you become pregnant, please see your GP and let them know the classes you will be attending.
-Your GP will need to provide a clearance certificate which you will email to the studio.
+Your GP will need to provide a clearance certificate.

-Please register your interest in a Prenatal Weekend (Sat or Sun) 4 hour workshop.
+We do however run prenatal and postnatal workshops.
+Please register your interest in a Prenatal Weekend (Sat or Sun) 2 to 4 hour workshop.
 These workshops will help you with breathing techniques and specific exercises to ease common aches and pains in pregnancy as well as keep you fit and with a great sense of well-being.
 The Prenatal workshops will teach you how to feel more comfortable and relaxed during pregnancy, birth and beyond.

 How is Japanese yoga different to other forms of yoga?